DZalim/djangoRecipes/README.md

 ### Permissions
 Custom view permissions include:
   - **SameUserPermissions**: Actions restricted to object owners.
-  - **AnonymousUserPermissions**: Deny access to authenticated users.
-To raise an error Forbidden, not to redirect to the login page.
   - **StaffAndSuperUserPermissions**: Access for staff and superusers.

 ## Signals